Machine-learning regression methods for American-style path-dependent contracts: Financial products with early termination

 \subsection{Early exercise and early termination}

-The payoffs described in the previous section are paid by financial products which can be terminated before the contract maturity date $T$ by the option buyer.
+The payoffs described in the previous subsection are paid by financial products which can be terminated before the contract maturity date $T$ by the option buyer.

-In this section we setup the pricing framework for this products.
-We choose a risk-neutral pricing model $(\Omega,\mathcal{F},\mathbb{Q})$, with a filtration $(\mathcal{F}_t)_{t \in [0,T]}$ representing all the observable market quantities.
-Thus, the price processes $S_t$ are adapted to such filtration.
+In this section, we setup the pricing framework for this products.
+We choose a risk-neutral pricing model $(\Omega,\mathcal{F},\mathds{Q})$, with a filtration $(\mathcal{F}_t)_{t \in [0,T]}$ representing all the observable market quantities.
+Thus, the price processes $S_t$ are adapted to such a filtration.

-We consider that the options can be exercised on any date in the time grid $\{T_0, \ldots,$ $T_N\}$ previously defined.
+We consider that the options can be exercised on any date in the time grid $\{T_M, \ldots,$ $T_N\}$ previously defined.
 We setup the pricing problem by starting from the last exercise date $T_N$, and we introduce the ${\cal F}_{T_N}$-measurable value function $V_N$, defined as

-where $\Psi$ is one of the Asian or look-back payoffs.
-On the previous dates $T_i$, with $0\le i< N$ the option buyer may decide to exercise the option, by choosing the maximum between the immediate exercise and the continuation value of the contract, precisely defined below.
+where $\Psi$ is one of the Asian or look-back payoffs introduced in the previous Subsection~\ref{sec:amerasian} (see Equations~\eqref{eq:asian} and~\eqref{eq:lookback}); here we have not made explicit the dependence on the parameters $M$ and $K$ in $\Psi$, for the ease of notation.
+On the previous dates $T_i$, with $M-1<i<N$ the option buyer may decide to exercise the option, by choosing the maximum between the immediate exercise and the continuation value of the contract, precisely defined below.
 Thus, we can write

-where $B_t$ is the bank-account process, and the expectation is taken under the pricing measure $\mathbb{Q}$.
-The price of the option can be calculated by applying the above recursion up to $T_0$.
+where $B_t$ is the bank-account process, and the expectation is taken under the pricing measure $\mathds{Q}$.
+We assume that $\Psi_{T_i}$ is square integrable for all $M-1<i\leq N$.

+The price of the option can be calculated by applying the above recursion up to $T_M$, before taking the expectation under $\mathds{Q}$.